-You have just undergone minimally invasive surgery to repair a hernia.
+You have just undergone minimally invasive surgery to repair a groin hernia.
 This involves making a small incision in your lower abdomen in order to gain access to your hernia or hernias.
-From the inside of your abdominal wall, the hernia is pulled back out of the inguinal canal (the region in which hernias are formed) and a large piece of mesh is placed inside your abdomen in order to repair the hernia defect from the inside.
+From the inside of your abdominal wall, the hernia is reduced back inside the abdominal cavity and a large piece of mesh is placed inside your abdomen in order to repair the hernia defect from the inside.

 The end result of this repair is identical to laparoscopic inguinal hernia repair, but the procedure is less invasive.
 There is less dissection involved and local anesthesia with sedation is used instead of general anesthesia, leading to a quicker recovery.

+Bruising in the groin and genitals is normal after surgery.
 MALE patients may find that your scrotum or penis will become discolored, and you will have swelling in the region of your hernia and incision.
 FEMALE patients may find that your labia will become swollen and discolored.
-The swelling does not mean your hernia was not repaired.
-This swelling and discoloration is normal and will resolve over the next several weeks to months.
-Sometimes this swelling can feel quite hard, and may seem to appear several days after surgery.
+This discoloration and swelling will resolve with time.

 Many patients have used Arnica Montana, either as a gel or orally, to reduce swelling and bruising after surgery.
 Arnica is a safe, homeopathic medicine that works well in many patients.
 Most natural food stores will carry it.

 Although not commonly seen, any incision is susceptible to infection.
-If you develop a fever of 101 degrees or above, have unexpected pain, redness or drainage from the incision, please contact my office.
+If you develop a fever of 101 degrees or above, have unexpected pain, redness or drainage from the incision, please contact our office.

 The winter months bring lots of colds and sometimes the flu.
 If you find yourself needing to cough or sneeze, its often helpful to place a pillow over your incision.
 This provides some support and comfort, and will hopefully decrease your pain when you cough or sneeze.
 Sharp pain is not uncommon after a cough or sneeze, and lingering effects should resolve in a day or two.
 It’s very unlikely that the hernia will return as a result of this.